The University of Pennsylvania and The Wharton School are pleased to announce the three finalists for the 2014 Barry & Marie Lipman Family Prize.

-In its second year, The Lipman Family Prize received applications from 115 organizations dedicated to global causes including disaster recovery, economic development, education, environmental sustainaibility, gender equailty, healthcare, housing, hunger/safe water, and poverty alleviation.
+In its third, The Lipman Family Prize received applications from 115 organizations dedicated to global causes including disaster recovery, economic development, education, environmental sustainaibility, gender equailty, healthcare, housing, hunger/safe water, and poverty alleviation.

 The finalists below were chosen after rigorous evaluation by a committee of faculty, students and staff spanning the University.
 We recognize these organizations for their ability to create sustainable solutions and for their potential to transfer their knowledge to others working to make a positive impact.

-The winner of the Lipman Family Prize will be announced in the early spring and will receive a cash award of $100,000.
+The winner of the Lipman Family Prize will be announced in the early spring and will receive a cash award of $125,000.
+Each finalist receives a cash award of $12,500.

 About the Lipman Family Prize